Elizabeth Hauraki, Ngapuhi, Ngati Porou

 Elizabeth has held senior management roles in prominent New Zealand and UK based companies and fundraising management roles for a diverse range of New Zealand charities.
 Her charitable sector highlights include; Fundraising Manager for the Auckland Art Gallery Toi o Tamaki development project (2005 – 2012), and Campaign Director for (Phase 1), of the Hundertwasser Art Centre & Wairau Maori Art Gallery development project which commenced in June 2012.
 Elizabeth is on the board of the Wairau Maori Art Gallery Charitable Trust, and is a Director of her own company, specializing in capital campaign, partnership and project management delivery.

-I am passionate about making a difference for safer relationships, safer families and safer communities.
-My passion, together with my creative spirit, collaborative approach, and sense of fun have brought me to Violence Free Communities to be working on the Banishing Bullying Together project.
-This project is vitally important to our people and our communities as almost everyone knows someone (sister, brother, child, friend, neighbour, co-worker) who has been bullied and almost everyone has wanted to help them get out of that situation.
+Kristi is passionate about making a difference for safer relationships, safer families and safer communities.
+Her passion, together with her creative spirit, collaborative approach, and sense of fun have brought her to Violence Free Communities to be working on the Youth CyberZone project.
+Kristi says, "this project is vitally important to our people and our communities as almost everyone knows someone (sister, brother, child, friend, neighbour, co-worker) who has been bullied and almost everyone has wanted to help them get out of that situation.
 Sometimes with real heart-breaking results.
-Most times, everyone wants to help, they just don’t know what to do, or how to do it.
+Most times, everyone wants to help, they just don’t know what to do, or how to do it".

-Most of my career I have helped to make things happen, get things off the ground, and develop and grow ideas into long-lasting projects.
-I have a wide variety of interests and experience in my past roles as Community Coordinator, Youth Worker, Recreation Manager, Environment Project Manager, SafeTeen facilitator, and Narrative Therapist.
-I also love being a mother of my two teenagers.
+For most of her career, Kristi has helped to make things happen; get things off the ground; to develop and grow ideas into long-lasting projects.
+Kristi has a wide variety of interests and experience in her past roles as Community Coordinator, Youth Worker, Recreation Manager, Environment Project Manager, SafeTeen facilitator, and Narrative Therapist.
+She also loves being a mother of my two teenagers.

-I have been privileged to have been part of the Violence Free Communities team since 2014.
-I have previously worked as a physiotherapist helping to ensure 'healthy bodies' and now are happy to be part of the work to develop 'healthy relationships' and 'healthy communities'.
-I have a young family who keep me busy and in touch with the issues confronting our youth in their communities today.
-I'm a keen runner and enjoy family tramps and multiday cycles.
+Tamara has been part of the Violence Free Communities team since 2014.
+She previously worked as a physiotherapist helping to ensure 'healthy bodies' and is now happy to be part of the work to develop 'healthy relationships' and 'healthy communities'.
+She has a young family who keeps her busy and in touch with the issues confronting the youth in their communities today.
+She is a keen runner and enjoy family tramps and multiday cycles.

 Art is a powerful tool to make the world a better place and attracts many creative and driven professionals, volunteers and community members.
-I’ve been fortunate to work in this area my whole life, in The Netherlands, the US and now in New Zealand.
-My degree in Arts & Media Management was a solid base for a wide scope of work: from project managing the redevelopment of a national museum in Leerdam to running environmental activities in my West Auckland neighbourhood.
-The past five years I worked for Auckland Council as project manager Public Art.
-Since January 2016 I’m organising projects in art, environment and community building.
-One of these is the fabulous Our Amazing Place – Community Treasure Hunt which I thoroughly enjoy!
+Annalily has been fortunate to work in this area her whole life, in the Netherlands, the USA and now in New Zealand.
+Her degree in Arts & Media Management was a solid base for a wide scope of work: from project managing the redevelopment of a national museum in Leerdam to running environmental activities in her West Auckland neighbourhood.
+For the past five years she has worked for the Auckland Council as project manager Public Art.
+Since January 2016 Annalily has organised projects in art, environment and community building.
+One of these is the fabulous Our Amazing Place – Community Treasure Hunt project which she thoroughly enjoy!

-I have been in events and hospitality my whole working career.
-Since establishing my own event management company in 2014 I have been working on multiple projects specialising in conferences, exhibitions, gala dinners and events.
-My priority is to create and deliver a high quality event – that will provide an experience that our guests will always remember.
-Outside of my work I am kept busy with my family and my involvement as Chair of the PTS at their school.
-I love being outdoors, playing sports and being at the beach when time permits.
+Shelley has been in events and hospitality her whole working career.
+Since establishing her own event management company in 2014 she has been working on multiple projects specialising in conferences, exhibitions, gala dinners and events.
+Her priority is to create and deliver a high quality event – that will provide an experience that attendees will always remember.
+Outside of work Shelley is kept busy with her family and her involvement as the Chair of the Parent Teachers Association of her children's school.

-During my 10 year association with Violence Free Communities I co-developed the programmes Violence Free Begins with Me, Jade Speaks Up and Banishing Bullying.
-I also co-developed programmes for the Aotearoa Peace Foundation for parents and teens.
+Andrea's has had a 10 year association with Violence Free Communities.
+She co-developed the programmes Violence Free Begins with Me, Jade Speaks Up and Banishing Bullying.
+She also co-developed programmes for the Aotearoa Peace Foundation for parents and teens.

-My teaching career has included teaching in primary & intermediate schools, kindergartens, and pre-schools.
-For my Masters in Education degree I studied neuro-science, literacy and cognition.
-I was the NLP Brain Coach in secondary school for 3 &1/2 years and taught in the Arts and Language team with the Faculty of Education of Waikato for 12 years.
-I was awarded First Class Honours for my dissertation on Effective Teacher Talk using NLP as an analysis tool.
-Through my coaching business Positive Changes I offer education consultancy in schools and community education specializing in practical uses of neuro-linguistics to contribute to students’ personal resilience and learning processes and to teachers’ relational pedagogy.
+Andrea's career has included teaching in primary & intermediate schools, kindergartens, and pre-schools.
+She has a Masters in Education and has studied neuro-science, literacy and cognition.
+Andrea was the Neuro-linguistic Programming (NLP) Brain Coach in secondary school for 3 &1/2 years and taught in the Arts and Language team with the Faculty of Education of Waikato for 12 years.
+She was awarded First Class Honours for her dissertation on Effective Teacher Talk using NLP as an analysis tool.
+Andrea has a coaching business (Positive Changes) which offers education consultancy in schools and community education specializing in practical uses of neuro-linguistics to contribute to students’ personal resilience and learning processes and to teachers’ relational pedagogy.